 What Is an Oil-Free Air Compressor?

-Oil-free air compressors also use a piston or rotary element, but they get around the lubrication problem by coating the compression element with a pre-lubricating material like Teflon.
+An oil-free air compressor is a type of compressor that uses pre-lubricating materials like Teflon to coat its compression elements instead of oil.
 Some oil-free compressors may also use water in place of oil for the lubricating and cooling process.
 These alternate materials protect the pump and allow the mechanism to move smoothly without the need for any oil-based or synthetic lubrication.

 What Are the Differences Between Lubricated and Oil-Free Air Compressors?

-Trust The Titus Company for Lubricated and Oil-Free Air Compressors for Your Business
+Trust Fluid Aire Dynamics for Lubricated and Oil-Free Air Compressors for Your Business

-Whichever type of air compressor is right for you, The Titus Company has it, and we are ready to deliver it to you right away.
+Whichever type of air compressor is right for you, Fluid Aire Dynamics has it, and we are ready to deliver it to you right away.
 If you’re not sure which type of air compressor is the right fit for your industry or business, just get in touch with us, and we’ll help you figure it out.
 We can help you determine all of your air compression system needs.

 To find out more or for a free estimate on air compressors for your business, contact us today.